Antenatal & Postnatal Psychology Network

 Research conducted on a perinatal topic an advantage

-Additional training in perinatal mental health an advantage (in particular Basic Skills in Perinatal Mental Health: COPE, Circle of Security training, and Postpartum Support International PSI Perinatal Mood and Anxiety Disorders training)
+Additional training in perinatal mental health an advantage (in particular Basic and Intermediate Skills in Perinatal Mental Health: COPE, Circle of Security training, and Postpartum Support International PSI Perinatal Mood and Anxiety Disorders training)

 Clinical referee required